rust-lang/rust/unwinding.md

 Although all unsafe code *must* ensure some minimal level of exception safety, some types may choose to explicitly *poison* themselves if they witness a panic.
+Poisoning doesn't entail anything in particular.
+Generally it just means preventing normal usage from proceeding.
 The most notable example of this is the standard library's Mutex type.
 A Mutex will poison itself if one of its MutexGuards (the thing it returns when a lock is obtained) is dropped during a panic.
 Any future attempts to lock the Mutex will return an `Err`.

 Mutex poisons not for *true* safety in the sense that Rust normally cares about.
 It poisons as a safety-guard against blindly using the data that comes out of a Mutex that has witnessed a panic while locked.
 The data in such a Mutex was likely in the middle of being modified, and as such may be in an inconsistent or incomplete state.
 It is important to note that one cannot violate memory safety with such a type if it is correctly written.
-After all, it must be exception safe!
+After all, it must be minimally exception safe!

 However if the Mutex contained, say, a BinaryHeap that does not actually have the heap property, it's unlikely that any code that uses it will do